wongy123/CNHomeLabWorkshop/README.md

 #### Step 6
 This is the final step!
 We are going to configure Caddy to do two things:
 1. When receiving requests on the `/api` subdirectory, redirect those requests to the Express API running on port `:4000`
-2. When receiving requests on the `/` root, server the `/var/www/html/index.html` file.
+2. When receiving requests on the `/` root, serve the `/var/www/html/index.html` file.
 This is our React webpage

 ``` Bash
 sudo nano /etc/caddy/Caddyfile